malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 ![The range of values of the orientational order parameter $O_6$ overlap for each of the crystals and the liquid.
+The dataset used to generate this figure [@Ramsay2018] is used for analysis within this chapter.
 ](../Projects/MLCrystals/figures/order_parameter_overlap.svg){width=80% #fig:order_parameter_overlap}

 ## Machine Learning in Chemistry